 Protests about unfairness should not cause brand marketers to question the merits of targeting.
 Targeting is always ‘unfair’ – not as a matter of ethics but as a matter of priorities.
 Every organization must focus and concentrate.
 This means prioritizing, and central to setting priorities is picking a target and coalescing around it.

-Sponsored by: BrandInsistence Brand Equity Measurement
+The Blake Project Can Help: BrandInsistence Brand Equity Measurement

 Build A Stronger Brand.
 Join us for The Un-Conference: 360 Degrees of Brand Strategy for a Changing World, May 2-4, 2016 in San Diego, California.
 A fun, competitive-learning experience reserved for 50 marketing oriented leaders and professionals.

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education